ffabiorj/caffeex/README.md

 1. Clone the repository.
 2. Enter in the pholder
-2. create a environment with python 3.7.
+3. create a environment with python 3.7.
-3. Active the environment.
+4. Active the environment.
-4. Install the dependencies.
+5. Install the dependencies.
+6. Rename the file env_exemplo
-5. Run the migrate
+7. Run the migrate
+8. Create a superuser login
-8. Run the project.
+9. Run the project.
-7. Access the link.
+10. Access the link.
+11. Enter with the login

 ```